upul/CarND-MPC-Project/README.md

 vehicle_x[i] = map_x * cos_psi + map_y * sin_psi;
 vehicle_y[i] = -map_x * sin_psi + map_y * cos_psi;
 ```
-Optimization is used to predict the trajectory of the vehicle for the next N point.
+Optimization is used to predict the trajectory of the vehicle for the next `N` points.
 The cost function we used in a quadratic function of parameters of our model (namely: cross-track error, the error in the heading direction, the difference to the reference velocity, the actuator values and the difference of actuator values in adjacent time steps).
 When it comes to parameter selection, I used parameters which help to safely navigate the car in moderate speeds.

 ### Timestep Length and Frequency